 We are all aware of the many benefits of reading for children’s development.
 Not only does it improve their literacy skills and vocabulary, but it opens up a whole new world of excitement and adventure.
 Parents play a big part in encouraging the joy of reading for pleasure in their children, and there are many simple things you can do to help this process.

-Lower School Librarian at Harrow International School Bangkok, Jennifer Bell, has been helping children get the most from literature for many years, and offers the following advice to help your child love reading.
+School Librarians at St. Andrews Sukhumvit 107 have been helping children get the most from literature for many years, and offers the following advice to help your child love reading.

-- I don’t recommend reading using ebooks at bedtime, but during the day I think it’s fine.
+5. Don’t read using ebooks at bedtime, but during the day we think it’s fine.
 Getting away from a screen is part of the process of winding down before bed.
 Some families set some time aside as being ‘technology free’ every week and this is great idea to get together as a family and read or play board games together.

-- If your child reads widely, use the library.
+7. If your child reads widely, use the library.
 Some children love to read the same stories again and again, but others like a new story each time.
-We have 17,000 books at the Harrow Bangkok library, so if your child likes lots of variety I’d advise going to the library!
+We have 1,000s of books in our at school library, so if your child likes lots of variety I’d advise going to the library!

-- Encourage children to read simple versions of the classics first, they can start easy and get more challenging as they gain confidence and interest in these fantastic stories.
-My personal favourite classic children’s story is ‘The Lion, the Witch and the Wardrobe’ by CS Lewis.
+9. Encourage children to read simple versions of the classics first, they can start easy and get more challenging as they gain confidence and interest in these fantastic stories.
 Try guiding your child to the authors you loved as a child – chances are your children will enjoy them too.
 Or ask the librarian at your school.

-- Best tip is to make reading fun.
+11. Best tip is to make reading fun.
 Our students love coming to the school library which is a joy to see.
-Reading opens up a whole new world to children and so make it fun for them, and you too!
+Reading opens up a whole new world to children and so make it fun for them, and you too.